 It’s such a diverse and intense region of the planet, with so much to see and explore.
 So many different cultures, ethnicities and experiences.
 And don’t get me started on the food!

 If you have been there, you know what I’m talking about.
 If you’re just planning to go there for the first time, well congrats, you made a great decision!

 This article is intended to help you decide what to pack for Southeast Asia.
-From my experience it can be an overwhelming and headachy process.
+Whether you’re going to Thailand or somewhere else, from my experience it can be an overwhelming and headachy process.
 As important as what you bring is what you leave at home.

 I’ll try to help make your mind and provide a complete list of what to take for backpacking in Southeast Asia.
 Everything from the backpack you should take to the documents you don’t want to forget.

 The most common mistake travelers do is overpacking.
 In my first big trips, I used to bring everything “just in case”.
 Over the years I’ve realized these “just in case” items are rarely used and the reason we carry way too much weight.
 If an item is “just in case”, don’t take it!

 Overpacking is such a serious issue that people are selling anti-overpacking courses on the web and making money out of it.